armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-27-3.md

 ## 2022/03/04 Release Notes

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "upgrade-spinnaker#rolling-back-an-upgrade" >}}) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).

-## Required Halyard or Operator version
+## Required Operator version

 To install, upgrade, or configure Armory 2.27.3, use one of the following tools:

-- Armory-extended Halyard <PUT IN A VERSION NUMBER> or later
-- Armory Operator <PUT IN A VERSION NUMBER> or later
+- Armory Operator 1.6.0 or later

 ## Security